 The second reason is because of the stress level.
 Stress causes us to spend more money.
 If you don’t believe me, just ask Trent Hamm over at The Simple Dollar.
 He’s got some experience with it.

-Here are three “Don’ts” for enjoying some real savings on Black Friday.
+Here are four “Don’ts” for enjoying some real savings on Black Friday.

 Don’t Go Out Shopping